midokura/standardization/README.md

 # Midokura Style Guide

-Midokura development ecosystem integrates multiple projects, programming languages and solutions architectures.
-This repository aims to enforce Midokura employees to have a similar way to code, test and deploy Midokuras solutions.
+Midokura development ecosystem integrates multiple projects, programming languages, and architectures.
+This repository aims to enforce Midokura employees to have a similar way to code, test, and deploy Midokuras solutions.

+The Midokura Style Guide is a space to discuss which code, test, and deploy practices every project should adopt to deliver a high-quality solution to solve Midokuras customers' needs.

-## TODO List
+## TODO

 - [ ] .github
     - [ ] ISSUE_TEMPLATE
         - [ ] bug_report_template
     - [ ] PULL_REQUEST_TEMPLATE
         - [ ] pull_request_template

 - [ ] python
+    - [ ] idea
+    - [ ] .vscode
     - [ ] .github
         - [ ] workflows
         - [ ] dependantbot.yml